THURSDAY, 1 OCTOBER 1942

 SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): In New Guinea, A-20s bomb

-and strafe Nauro and the area to N; B-25s strafe supply trucks SE of Gona.
+and strafe Nauro and the area to north; B-25s strafe supply trucks southeast of Gona.

 B-17s bomb shipping at Rabaul and in Buin-Faisi-Tonolai area.